aletheia-foundation/aletheia-admin/ROADMAP.md

 * Lisa attended Blockchain for Science, 27.10.17 (Slides [here](https://figshare.com/articles/Aletheia_-_Technology_and_Community_for_Open_Knowledge_Sharing/5566678))
 * Kade ran two presentations at MozFest and helped with eLife presenting [Blockchain for science, opportunity or hype?](https://github.com/npscience/MozFest2017/pull/15#issuecomment-341713876)
 * People can work on Aletheia as part of [Aaron Swartz Day 2017](https://www.aaronswartzday.org/aletheia/)
+* Legal entity for Not For Profit established

 ## Shelved Milestones